elucian/bee/syntax/control.md

 **Notes:**
 * Trial and error is a fundamental method of problem solving,
-* It consist of repeated attempts until a solution is found,
+* It consist of looped attempts until a solution is found,
 * Trial can be terminated early by a timer or by specific errors.

 **Keywords:**